viktorfrom/e7020e_bare/README.md

 The `openocd.gdb` script sets a breakpoint at `rust_begin_unwind` (a function in the  `rust core` library, used to recover errors.)

-When running the example (see above howto compile and run), the `gdb` terminal will show:
+When running the example (see above how to compile and run), the `gdb` terminal will show:

 ``` console
 ...